asoltys/strfry-rpc/README.md

     { nc -lU result & pid=$!; echo "result expr 3 + 4" | nc -U rpc; wait $pid; } 2> /dev/null
     7

-I've included a client program in typescript that you can run with `bun` to test it out
+I've included a client program in typescript that you can run with [Bun](https://bun.sh/) to test it out

     import { scan } from "./strfry.ts";